wavefrontHQ/docs/pages/doc/proxies_troubleshooting.md

   ```
 * Explanation: The proxy cannot connect using the token provided.

-  {% include important.html content="Starting June 26, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+  {% include important.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 The [proxy authentication](proxies_installing.html#proxy-authentication-types) to Operations for Applications differs for VMware Cloud services subscriptions and original subscriptions."%}

   <table>
   <tbody>